-- Copy of H1B Stamp on passport ( if already in US or have done stamping)
+- Copy of H1B Stamp on passport ( if already in the US or have done stamping)

 - Copy of Previous approved H1B petition ( I-797 approval notice)

-- Copy of SSN ( if already in US and worked before)
+- Copy of SSN ( if already in the US and worked before)

-- Copy of W2 Tax forms from employer ( if already in US and filed taxes)
+- Copy of W2 Tax forms from employer ( if already in the US and filed taxes)

-- Copy of Bachelors/ Masters Degrees or any higher education.
+- Copy of Bachelor/ Masters Degrees or any higher education.